floydzero/MCN-IQA/mixcap/README.md

 # MixCap
-This is the main code of MCN.
+This is the main code for MCN.